Misinformation Alert: Extreme Weather

 July's heatwave generated much more climate chatter than Storm Eunice

 The phrase "Storm Eunice" was more Googled in February than "heatwave" was in July.
-Meanwhile, there were about 25% fewer mentions of #stormeunice on Twitter than mentions of #heatwave during each event's key days, according to our analysis via Pulsar.
+However, there were about 25% fewer mentions of #stormeunice on Twitter than mentions of #heatwave during each event's key days, according to our analysis via Pulsar.

 What was everyone talking about?

-Perhaps because a heatwave is so tangible, there were conversations everywhere.
-Deniers were telling their readers and followers that "it's been this hot before" or even that we should be happy about the heatwave.
-Unusually, this disinformation was being actively debunked by Progressive Activists and even many media outlets.
-But away from all the noise, what were the people in the middle - our Persuadables - talking about?
+Deniers told their readers and followers that "it's been this hot before" or even that we should be happy about the heatwave.
+This disinformation was actively debunked by climate activists and organisations as well as media outlets.
+Some climate organisations also used the opportunity to talk about the impacts of climate change.

 Who is involved?